Nassau County, New York: Politics

 For most of the twentieth century, residents of Nassau County and neighboring Suffolk County primarily supported the Republican Party in national elections.
 In presidential elections during the first half of the century, the Republican candidate often received more than twice as many votes as the Democratic candidate.
 Between the county's incorporation in 1899 and the 1980s, Democrats only won Nassau County in the elections of 1912 (where Theodore Roosevelt's Progressive Party split the Republican vote) and 1964 (where Lyndon B. Johnson won in a landslide).

 The county began trending Democratic in the 1990s, like many of New York City's suburbs.
 From 1992 to 2020, it voted for a Democrat in every presidential election.
 Bill Clinton carried the county in 1992 and 1996, as did Al Gore in 2000, the latter two times by margins of nearly 20 points.
 John Kerry's margin in Nassau County was considerably slimmer (5.6 points) in 2004, as he won the towns of Hempstead and North Hempstead but lost the town of Oyster Bay.
 The county went solidly for Barack Obama in 2008 and 2012, both times by around 8 points.
 Hillary Clinton did marginally worse in 2016, winning by 6 points.
 Joe Biden in 2020 fared better than Obama to win the county by 9.5 percentage points, but still not as well as Bill Clinton and Gore.

-The streak Democratic candidates carrying the county ended in 2024, as Donald Trump carried the county by over four percentage points, the first time Nassau was won by a Republican presidential candidate since 1988.
+The streak of Democratic candidates carrying the county ended in 2024, as Donald Trump carried the county by over four percentage points, the first time Nassau was won by a Republican presidential candidate since 1988.